 Buonanotte is a way of taking leave of someone at the end of a day.
 Saying buonanotte usually implies that you won't have the chance to see the other person till the next day.

-It can be used to simply wish someone a good night before parting ways or to signal that you want to sleep.
+It can be used to say goodnight in Italian before parting ways or to signal that you want to sleep.

 #7 Sogni D'oro (Sweet Dreams)

-To wish someone sweet dreams, you can say sogni d'oro (Sweet dreams / Sleep tight), which literally means “dreams of gold”.
+To wish someone sweet dreams in Italian, you can say sogni d'oro (Sweet dreams / Sleep tight), which literally means “dreams of gold”.
 This expression is often paired with buonanotte.

 - Buonanotte e sogni d'oro (Good night and sweet dreams)